WeDo4Fun/Python4Everybody/README.md

 # Learning Python

-A repository containing files for learnign Python
+A repository containing files for learnign Python from online Python for Everyone

 ## License : GNU General Public Licence v3.0